 Jewish Odessa: Odessa’s Schindler

-Odessa’s Holocaust memorial is a tribute to one of the most tragic periods of the city’s history.
+Odessa Holocaust is one of the most tragic parts of the city’s history.

-Hidden behind the sculptures and the plaques is a deeply personal story of an Odessa Jew, Yakov Maniovich.
+Hidden behind the sculptures and the plaques is a deeply personal story of an Odessa Jew Yakov Maniovich.
 But it’s not only his story.
-It’s the story of thousands of Odessa and Bessarabia Jews who were killed and just several hundreds who managed to survive.
+It’s the story of thousands of Odessa and Bessarabia Jews who were killed.
+It’s the story of just several hundreds who managed to survive.
 It’s the story of Odessa during Romanian occupation and people who rescued the Jews.

 He is known as “Odessa’s Schindler”.
 Archives of the Odessa’s Psychiatric clinic’s museum keep the letter from Steven Spielberg, who was thinking of making a film about this Odessan.

-Professor Evgeniy Shevalev, the head of the Psychiatric clinic, who together with his son Andrey saved hundreds of Jews during the city’s occupation by the Romanians and Natzi.
+Professor Evgeniy Shevalev was the head of the Psychiatric clinic.
+He together with his son, Andrey saved hundreds of Jews during the city’s occupation by the Romanians and Natzi.

 Among the Jews who were hiding in the clinic were friends and acquaintances of the Shevalev family.
-In January 1942, Andrey brought to the father his friend, Vladimir Tendler, who escaped the Romanians on the way to the concentration camp.
+In January 1942, Andrey brought to the father his friend, Vladimir Tendler.
+Vladimir escaped the Romanians on the way to the concentration camp.
 Shevalev taught him how to pretend being a mental patient.
-Later, Andrey brought to the clinic Liliya Rappoport, who survived the massacre in a village in Berezovsky region.
+Later, Andrey brought to the clinic Liliya Rappoport.
+She survived the massacre in a village in Berezovsky region.
 Andrey and Liliya were part of Odessa’s defense in 1941.
 Liliya stayed in the clinic pretending being sick with autism until Odessa’s liberation from the Romanians and Natzi.
 After the war Liliya became a psychiatrist.